Dr Roya Haratian

 Use a QR Code reader on a mobile device to add this person as a contact:

-Roya Haratian is currently Academic (Assistant Professor) in Electronics at Department of Design and Engineering, Faculty of Science and Technology, Bournemouth University.
-She is covering multidisciplinary topics such as Mechatronics and Control System Design for final year undergraduate and master programs and intrested in reserach area mainly under umbrella of these topics with application in different industries.
+Roya Haratian is currently Senior Academic (Assistant Professor) in Electronics at Department of Design and Engineering, Faculty of Science and Technology, Bournemouth University.
+She is covering multidisciplinary topics such as Mechatronics and Control System Design for final year undergraduate and master programs and interested in research area mainly under umbrella of these topics with application in different industries.
 She was awarded a PhD in Electronics Engineering from Queen Mary University of London, QMUL.
-Her PhD thesis was about flexibility of on-body sensing systems using machine learning and artificial intelligence approaches.
+Her PhD thesis was about flexibility of on-body sensing systems using signal processing, machine learning and artificial intelligence approaches.
 She also worked as an Associate Lecturer at QMUL and a Research Associate (post-doctorate) at Bristol Robotics Lab, working in the field of on-body sensing systems for emotion prediction through processing of bio-signals with application in Human-robot Interaction.
 Prior to joining QMUL, she had three years experience of lecturing and research in field of Electronics and Communication Systems Engineering...
 Her research interests also include resource allocation in wireless sensor networks.more